Unmanned aircraft in Singapore: Personal Data Protection Act

 inform individuals of the purposes for which their personal data will be collected, used and disclosed in order to obtain their consent.
 An organisation must therefore provide notification of the purposes for the collection, use or disclosure of personal data captured by its drones, in order to fulfil the obligation to obtain consent.
 The notifications should specify if photography, video and/or audio recording is occurring and should generally be placed so as to enable individuals to have sufficient awareness that drones are in operation in the general locale.
 For example, it may be appropriate to place a notice at points of entry to the area of operation, where individuals are able to read the notice prior to entry.

 Telecommunications Act

 Users with UAs that contain short range devices that conform to the approved operating radio frequencies and corresponding power limits will be exempted from Info-communications Media Development Authority's (IMDA) licensing requirements.
 For UAs with radio frequencies or power limits that are not in the IMDA's guidelines, equipment dealers have to apply for the relevant license and register their equipment with the IMDA.
 Under the Telecommunications (Dealers) Regulations, an equipment dealer may only sell IMDA-registered telecommunication equipment for use in Singapore.

-Types of UA Usage
+Types of use

 In general, permits are not required for recreational or research uses of UA in Singapore, as long as the operation of the UA is in line with CAAS’ operating conditions.

 Situations where recreational or research uses of UA require a permit is where: